Cincinnati vs. Tulsa NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- The combined points per game average of the two teams, 64.3, is 9.8 points more than Saturday's over/under.
+- The combined points per game average of the two teams, 64.3, is 9.8 points above Saturday's over/under.

 - These two squads combine to surrender 45.2 points per game, 9.3 fewer than this contest's over/under.

-- Bearcats games have an average total of 52.7 points this season, 1.8 fewer than Saturday's over/under.
+- The Bearcats and their opponents score an average of 52.7 points per game, 1.8 fewer than Saturday's total.

-- The 56 PPG average total in Golden Hurricane games this season is 1.5 points more than this game's over/under.
+- The 54.5-point over/under for this game is 1.5 points below the 56 points per game average total in Golden Hurricane games this season.

 Cincinnati Stats and Trends